overhide/remotestorage-tutorial/README.md

 All the code is Free Open-Source Software (FOSS).
 The community is strongly pro-openness and empowering data self-ownership.

 The first part of the tutorial is a hands-on materialization of all of the above in a simplistic Web app.
 In the second part we will extend our example to enable in-app purchases.
-We will leverage RS &mdash; albeit with the <a target="_blank" href="https://www.npmjs.com/package/lucchetto">Lucchetto bolt-on</a> &mdash; to easily receive payments in dollars and cryptos for a an optional feature.
+We will leverage RS &mdash; albeit with the <a target="_blank" href="https://www.npmjs.com/package/lucchetto">Lucchetto bolt-on</a> &mdash; to easily receive payments in dollars and cryptos for an optional feature.